Aayushk333/Generative-Adversarial-Networks-GANs-/README.md

 __So, at each iteration of the training process, the weights of the generative network are updated in order to increase the classification error (error gradient ascent over the generator’s parameters) whereas the weights of the discriminative network are updated so that to decrease this error (error gradient descent over the discriminator’s parameters).__

 _These opposite goals and the implied notion of adversarial training of the two networks explains the name of “adversarial networks”: both networks try to beat each other and, doing so, they are both becoming better and better.
-The competition between them makes these two networks “progress” with respect to their respective goals._
+The competition between them makes these two networks “progress” with respect to their respective goals.From a game theory point of view, we can think of this setting as a **minimax two-players game** where the equilibrium state corresponds to the situation where the generator produces data from the exact targeted distribution and where the discriminator predicts “true” or “generated” with probability 1/2 for any point it receives._